 In the early 90s, as part of The Kindness of Strangers, a one-album project with composer Craig Armstrong and playwright Peter Arnott, Louise was lead vocalist on “Hope”, released on Interscope Records; which included mixes by Dave Stewart (Eurythmics) and Nellee Hooper (Soul II Soul, Bjork).

 Louise’s first solo album, “Diary of a Lost Girl”, co-written with Irvin Duguid, was released in February 2014 to critical acclaim, and was shortlisted for the SAY Award (Scottish Album of the Year).
-Her second, “Home”, is due for release in 2020.
+Her second, “Home”, was released on 9 October 2020.